-We are a community group, free to attend and suitable for all ages, although under 16s must be accompanied by a responsible adult.
+We are a community group, and suitable for all ages, although under 16s must be accompanied by a responsible adult.
+It is free to attend, but we welcome voluntary donations for refreshments which helps to cover the cost of room hire.

 We're a very friendly, informal group.
 Newcomers are always made welcome, whether complete beginners or those who already have some knowledge of astronomy.
 It's our aim to provide something for everyone.